 - For GDPR compliance, you'll want to create and send to segments that only include contacts who have consented to direct mail.

-- Postcards do not support merge tags at this time.
+- Postcards do not support merge tags in text fields.

 - Security and nonprofit discounts do not apply to postcards at this time.